 What is STP Marketing?

-STP marketing stands for Segmentation, Targeting, and Positioning.
-A marketing technique for the modern times we live in, it is a three-way model that is driven by the segregation of not only the market but your customers and then using their preferences to target them with content.
+A marketing technique for modern times, it is a three-way model driven by the segregation of not only the market but also your customers, and then using their preferences to target them with relevant content.

 4 Popular Types of Customer Segmentation